tencentyun/intlcloud-documents/yehe_doc/安全/文本内容安全/常见问题/产品功能相关_intl_en.md

 ### Which languages can TMS detect?

-Currently, TMS can detect and recognize porn, ads, and spam in Chinese and English text.
+Currently, TMS can detect and recognize porn, ads, and spam in Chinese text.
 It also allows you to configure custom dictionaries to recognize custom non-compliant text.

 ### Can URLs in comments be detected for non-compliance?